Pine Mountain Settlement School Series: DANCING IN THE CABBAGE PATCH Trees Helen Hayes Wykle

 Stoll, Steven.
 Ramp Hollow: The Ordeal of Appalachia, New York: Farrer and Strause, 2017, p.130-131.

-That conversion came early in the form of land grants and very early purchases by wealthy speculators.
+The conversion to dispossession came early in the Appalachian mountains in the form of land grants and very early purchases by wealthy speculators.
 These early mountain real estate “deals” are still being fought over and litigated.
 While much of the race to own land as a form of capital was quite early, the sale and re-sale and poor record tracking resulted in decades of litigation.
-A classic example of the practice of land speculation can be found in the so-called Speculation Lands tracts owned by Tench Coxe, his partners and successors.
-The Coxe empire that spread throughout Western North Carolina and eventually encompassed over 144,000 acres sheds considerable light on the questionable race to “dispossess.”
-Records from the large Speculation Lands Company are held by the University of North Carolina at Asheville and represent an instructive example of the “dispossession” process.
+A classic example of the practice of land speculation can be found in the so-called Speculation Lands tracts owned by Tench Coxe, his partners and successors in the state of North Carolina.
+The Coxe empire that spread throughout Western North Carolina and eventually encompassed over 144,000 acres sheds considerable light on the questionable race to “disposes” by any and all means.
+Records from the large Speculation Lands Company are held by the University of North Carolina at Asheville, Appalachian State, and at Chapel Hill and together they represent an instructive example of the “dispossession” process.

 Pine Mountain Settlement School Series: DANCING IN THE CABBAGE PATCH Helen Hayes Wykle